vittorio01/SmartAlarm/README.md

 - Inactive, if the user does not react to the stimuli
 - Canceled, in case the user doesn't like the game

 Activities can be of any type (should cause the user to wake up completely instead of falling asleep again).
-Some ideas can be:

-- snake
-- solving algebraic operations
-- ...
-- I don't know, I don't have other ideas
+Two minigames already developed are:
+- Combo Master.
+The user has to repeat all exact five given combinations with buttons (A and B) and joypad (for arrows).
+If the user doesn't respect the given order, the level will be resetted.
+- Treasure hunt.
+The user has to move the pointer with the joypad to find the hidden area.

 # Project structure
 La programmazione, dato che deve essere composta da più parti, deve essere separata in più files.
 Le cartelle ![activities](/modules/activities_launcher) e ![ringtones](/modules/ringtones_manager) contengono la programmazione dell'activities system launcher e del ringtones manager, che verranno implementati come delle librerie da aggiungere al programma principale.